ShortestPathLab/opss25-tutorial/slides.md

 You will also need to complete this implementation---agents need to reserve their location in our high-level planner!
 To do so, you will need to:

 3. modify your `expander` so that it does not generate new states if there is a collision!
 4. modify the `high-level planner` to make agents reserve their path.
+We can call the low level planner every single time step to make things easier.

 Test your implementation (**what looks different?**):